Exact Semiclassical Dynamics in a Multidimensional Quartic Potential: Multi-Flavor Instantons and Pre-Factor Dominance at Strong Coupling: Coupled instantons model

-Since $\dot p_c=0,\dot q_c=0$ when $p,q$ are perched at a hilltop, the kinetic and potential energies both vanish there and so one may choose $E=0$.
-Integrating both sides of Eq.~\ref{energy} and then inserting into Eq.~\ref{S2full} yields,
+Since $\dot p_c=0,\dot q_c=0$ when $p,q$ are perched at a hilltop, the kinetic and potential energies both vanish there and so one may choose $E=0$ or, equivalently, $T=V$.
+From Eq.~\ref{S2full} we get a convenient form for the classical action,

 The $L_2$ norms used above are defined in the standard way,

 Energy conservation holds because there is no explicit dependence on time $t$ in the potential $V(p,q)$ in Eq.~\ref{Pot}.
 Along this path the action stays constant, i.e. unless $c=0$ there is a single collective coordinate or single zero eigenvalue mode.